 Some French Slang for Food

-When you think of French culture, you think of food.
-Come on, you did, didn’t you?
+When you think of French culture, it's only natural to think of food.
 So it shouldn’t come as a surprise that there is a number of French slang words and phrases centred around eating.
 Here’s a little culinary lesson for you:

-When it’s been a few hours since you last ate, you can say “j’ais la dalle” (I am hungry).
+When it’s been a few hours since you last ate, you can say “j’ai la dalle” (I am hungry).